Fusion or Confusion? Multimodal Complexity Is Not All You Need: Introduction

-\begin{itemize} \item \textbf{A large-scale benchmark of multimodal architectures under a unified protocol} We re-implement and evaluate \num{19} multimodal methods across nine diverse datasets, enabling controlled comparisons and assessing how well performance transfers beyond the original evaluation settings.
+\begin{itemize} \item \textbf{A large-scale analysis of multimodal architectures under a unified protocol} We reimplement and evaluate \num{19} methods across nine datasets with up to \num{23} modalities for controlled comparisons in low- and large-data regimes even beyond the original evaluation settings.

-\item \textbf{A \ac{simbamm}} We introduce \acs{simbamm}, a late-fusion Transformer baseline that handles missing modalities through masking (\Cref{fig:late_fusion_groups}), and show that it matches or exceeds the performance of more complex architectures in many settings under rigorous tuning and standardized evaluation.